ST10486377/IMADPracticum/README.md

 ~user comment
 -View the playlist in a stylish list
 -Caluculate and display the 'average rating'
--Proper use of arrays, loops, errors and screen navigation
+-Proper use of arrays, loops, errors and screen navigation.